darklight721/whereamidriving.com/README.md

         node scripts/resetStats.js

 5. Here are some grunt tasks to make life easier:
     * To preview your changes *(will autoreload the browser if you make changes in your codes while this is still running)*

             grunt serve
     * To preview the app ready for production *(minimized and optimized version)*

             grunt serve:dist
     * To build the app for production

             grunt build

-6. To add new cities
+6. To add new cities:

     Open a new text file and follow the format below:

         region: <Region>